 Grade Strand Standard Code Benchmark 9 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-9.5.25.1 Evaluate the legacy and lasting effects of the civil rights movements of the 1960s and 1970s; explain their connections to current events and concerns.
+9.5.25.1 Evaluate the legacy and lasting effects of the civil rights movements of the 1960s and 1970s.
+Explain the movements connections to current events and concerns.
 9 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-9.5.25.2 Analyze contemporary representations (Indigenous and Non-Indigenous) of Native American history, iconography, imagery, symbolism and culture today.)
+9.5.25.2 Analyze contemporary representations (Indigenous and Non- Indigenous) of Indiginous history, iconography, imagery, symbolism and culture today.
 9 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
 9.5.25.3 Apply methodologies of fugitivity to map-making, economics and education.

-9 5.
+Grade Strand Standard Code Benchmark 9 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-9.5.25.4 Explore how criminality is constructed and what makes a person a criminal.
+9.5.25.4 Explore how criminality is constructed and how social, political and legal systems define a person as a criminal, and the possible impact of that label on individuals and communities.